ow2-proactive/automation-dashboard/README.md

 bower install
 ```

-The dashboard subviews are git submodules that need to be retrieved by using the following commands:
+The dashboard subviews are private bitbucket projects that need to be automatically retrieved from Nexus repository by using the following command:
 ```
-git submodule init
-git submodule sync
-git submodule update
+gradlew clean build
 ```
-This repository expects that you have an authorized SSH key to fetch the submodules (they are hosted on private repositories).

 ## Building